top of page

 Q. Why should the government restore our lost pensions?

-A. We received bad advice and information from government on our pension choices when AEA Technology was privatised, and as a result our pensions are considerably reduced.
+A. We received bad advice and information from government on our pension choices when AEA Technology was privatised, and as a result we are receiving 50% of the pensions we paid for and were promised.

 select-committee-hearing-1504x846px_edited.jpg